henvic/henvic.github.io/content/posts/bitcoin.md

 Requiring specialized hardware for hashing these [coins or tokens](https://www.bitdegree.org/crypto/tutorials/token-vs-coin) is not advantageous for anyone but the rigs' owners.

 If Bitcoin mining on stock computers is virtually impossible now, even for computers with powerful GPUs, the same is not the case for other cryptocurrencies.
-Other cryptocurrencies, such as Monero, are mined efficiently using your computer’s CPU or GPU.
+Other cryptocurrencies, such as Monero, are mined efficiently using your computer's CPU or GPU.
 In fact, there is a shortage of GPU shortage caused by cryptocurrency miners.
 Nvidia, one of the leading high-end GPU makers, even recently announced they would produce [mining-limited GPUs](https://www.forbes.com/sites/antonyleather/2021/04/29/nvidia-to-release-new-mining-limited-rtx-3000-gpus-as-ethereum-hits-all-time-high-bad-news-for-miners/) to help gamers – who are having a hard time as GPUs are sold out instantaneously everywhere!